gdiggs/cataloguais/README.md

 ruby ./cataloguais.rb
 ```

+You should also add an `ENV['ADMIN_PASSWORD']` variable if you want to allow editing/adding of items.

 ### Configuration
 In development mode, Cataloguais will just look for your mongo instance locally.
 In production mode, however, you must specify an `ENV['MONGOHQ_URL']` variable to point to the currect mongo instance.